-- 70. Registration allows an individual, partnership or organisation to provide children's social care services and, in some circumstances, services for adults.
-It is our responsibility to ensure that only those who are fit to provide children's social care are registered.
-The registration process must be rigorous so that we only register those who have demonstrated their fitness to our satisfaction. - 71.
-The law requires applicants to prove that they have the skills, knowledge and understanding to operate the service they are applying to be registered for.
+- 71. The law requires applicants to prove that they have the skills, knowledge and understanding to operate the service they are applying to be registered for.
 The burden of proof is on the applicant to demonstrate that they are fit, rather than on us to prove that an applicant is unfit.
-From the time an applicant first applies to us, the way they present their application should provide an initial indicator about how they meet the requirements of registration. - 72.
-Before an applicant can be registered, Ofsted must be satisfied that: - every person who provides or manages a children's social care service is fit to provide services to children and young people and, where applicable, adults - the premises, where applicable, are fit for the type of service they are applying to register - the applicant complies or is likely to comply with the relevant regulations under the Care Standards Act 2000, the national minimum standards and any conditions of registration imposed by Ofsted. - 73.
+From the time an applicant first applies to us, the way they present their application should provide an initial indicator about how they meet the requirements of registration.
+It is important to note that responsibility for supplying us with the full, correct and suitable information to support an application lies with the applicant.
+Therefore, it is important that applicants ensure any information they supply demonstrates these criteria.
+In general we do not ask applicants to resubmit information if this is incorrect or shows the person has a poor understanding of the service they are intending to provide.
+We also generally do not ask an applicant to provide additional information.
+We make our registration decisions based on the original information they provide.
+The quality of the information the applicant supplies is taken into account when we make our judgement about their fitness to register with Ofsted to provide or manage a children's social care setting. - 72.
+Before an applicant can be registered, Ofsted must be satisfied that: - every person who provides or manages a children's social care service is fit to provide services to children and young people and, where applicable, adults - the premises, where applicable, are fit for the type of service they are applying to register - the applicant complies, or is likely to comply, with the relevant regulations under the Care Standards Act 2000, the relevant national minimum standards and any conditions of registration imposed by Ofsted. - 73.
 Making sure that only people who have the right knowledge, skills and training are granted registration reduces the risk of registered providers and managers not meeting the requirements of legislation, and not being able to properly safeguard and promote children's, young people's and adults' well-being.
 If we are concerned about an applicant's fitness, then we must not grant registration unless those concerns have been followed up and resolved to our satisfaction.